 Parameter Required?
 Value name Yes API name of the derived field to add to the dataset.
 The name must be unique in the dataset.
+Note: If the name is not unique, the dataflow fails to run. expression Yes Expression attributes used to calculate the value for the derived field.
+The expression can be based on input fields or other derived fields in the transformation.

 Parameter Required?
-Value Note: If the name is not unique, the dataflow fails to run. expression sion Yes Expression attributes used to calculate the value expression can be based on input fields or other transformation.
-Example: Expression attributes used to calculate the value for the derived field.
-The expression can be based on input fields or other derived fields in the transformation.
-Example: "expression": { "sourceField": "CloseDate", "offset": "previous()", "default": "01/01/1970" See expression.
+Value

+Example:

+"expression": { "sourceField": "CloseDate", "offset": "previous()", "default": "01/01/1970"

+See expression.